 The first day of September, 2004, marked my debut as an actor and playwright.
-It might be said that I have always been an actor.
-That would be hard to argue about.
-At the moment, I am happy to see this as different.
-This is how the story started.
+It might be said that I have always been an actor but for the moment, I am happy to see this as different.
+This is the story.

-A week earlier, Woody Jeffries invited me to an Actors Anonymous workshop in the Railtown Theatre in Gastown.
+A week earlier, Woody Jeffreys invited me to an Actors Anonymous workshop in the Railtown Theatre in Gastown.
 Actors Anonymous was a group of actors and directors who got together once a week to explore a playwright by doing scenes from their plays, working them up over a number of weeks from a cold read to a full off-book performance.
-Four or five different scenes are performed each evening.
-After each performance, the director and the actors doing the scene talk about their experience with the work and the playwright as their performance evolves over the weeks.
-The audience, – the other actors and directors, – engage in the discussion with their own questions and observations.
+Four or five different scenes were performed each evening.
+After each scene was performed, the director and the actors doing the scene would talk about their experience with the play and the playwright as their performance evolved over the weeks.
+The audience, – the other actors and directors, – would engage in the discussion with their questions and their own observations.

-The workshops were focused on the plays and the playwright rather than on the acting and directing, although the acting and directing play a part in the exploration.
+The workshops focused on the plays and the playwright rather than on the acting and directing, although the acting and directing played a part in the exploration.
 There were about thirty-five members in the group.
-They were in the beginning of an eight-week exploration of David Mamet’s work with scenes from the Duck Variations, Speed the Plow, American Buffalo, Boston Marriage, and Oleanna.
-During the conversation following a scene that Woody Jeffries was doing from the Duck Variations, Woody said he would like to meet David Mamet.
+They were just beginning of an eight-week exploration of David Mamet’s work with scenes from the Duck Variations, Speed the Plow, American Buffalo, Boston Marriage, and Oleanna.
+During the conversation following the scene that Woody Jeffreys was doing from the Duck Variations, Woody said he would like to meet David Mamet.

 The idea of Woody wanting to meet David Mamet sparked my imagination.
 I like David Mamet’s work and his ideas about acting.
-The next day I wrote a three-page scene called “A Moment with Mamet” that imagined how that encounter might go and called Woody to see if he wanted to put it up.
+The next day I wrote a three-page scene called “A Moment with Mamet” in which I imagined how that encounter might go and called Woody to see if he wanted to put it up.

 A Moment with Mamet

-Woody: David.
+Woody: ( Standing) David.
 Thank you.
 Good to meet you.

 David: It’s a pleasure.